About This Drug

 - This drug may raise your risk of getting a second cancer such as leukemia and myelodysplastic syndrome

-- Severe peripheral neuropathy and/or numbness, tingling or a sensation of pins and needles in your arms, hands, legs or feet
+- Severe peripheral neuropathy - numbness, tingling, or pain in your hands and feet

 - This drug contains alcohol and may affect your central nervous system.
 The central nervous system is made up of your brain and spinal cord.
 You may feel drunk during and after your treatment and it can impair your ability to drive or use machinery for one to two hours after infusion.